 We have more options for getting health care and paying for it than ever before.
-There is a movement toward consumer-directed health care, health insurance that is designed to get those who use health care — like parents — to play a bigger part in keeping costs in check.
+There is a movement toward consumer-directed health care, which is health insurance that's designed to get those who use health care — like parents — to play a bigger part in keeping costs in check.

 Many different types of consumer-directed health care plans are available, each with its own benefits and limitations.
 Many of these plans feature high deductibles (the amount of money parents must spend before health care is covered by insurance) as well as health care savings accounts, which make it easier for parents to save money to pay for the services that insurance doesn't cover.

 Some plans cover preventive care, routine checkups, vaccines, tests, and regular disease screenings, but others don't.
 So when you're choosing health insurance, it's important to look for a plan that meets your family's needs.

 Rising costs and increased variety among health care plans can make it challenging to find your way in the health care system.
 The good news is that making decisions while everyone is healthy can help reduce the stress and financial strain when someone in your family does need medical care.

 - Choose your coverage carefully.
 Carefully consider your family's health care needs.
 While it's impossible to predict sudden illnesses and accidents, you can anticipate some things.
 For example, if your child has a chronic disease (like diabetes, asthma, and allergies) that requires frequent checkups and tests, make sure to pick a plan that covers them.
 A representative from the insurer — or your employer — should be able to answer any questions about those kinds of issues.

 - Make a medical home.
 Try to establish a long-term relationship with a pediatrician or family doctor who can:

 - provide well care and most of the sick care your kids might need

 - keep complete medical records of things like immunizations and growth

 - become familiar with your family's medical history